muety/muetsch.io/source/_posts/eu-hosted-llm-coding-assistant-via-ionos-ai-model-hub-in-vscode-and-jetbrains.md

 ---
 title: EU-hosted LLM Coding Assistant in VSCode and JetBrains
 date: 2025-07-29 10:48:29
+updated: 2025-01-27 21:34:00
 tags: [sysadmin, ai, machine-learning, selfhosted]
 ---

+**Update 2025-01-27:** JetBrains AI Assistant now finally supports custom OpenAI-compatible endpoints out of the box, so there's no need for the proxying explained below.
+JetbBrains [Junie](https://www.jetbrains.com/junie/), however, still only works with a handful of selected, proprietary models (incl.
+GPT 5.2-Codex, Claude Opus 4.5, Gemini 3 Pro, etc.).

+---

+**Update 2025-01-26:** I switched from IONOS to Scaleway in the meanwhile, because their service seems to be more actively developed further (new models being released "frequently").
+Also, initial setup is easier and their cloud console UI (incl. cost management) felt more intuitive and transparent to me.

+---

 **Update 2025-10-30:** I updated this article to feature a simpler setup.
 Instead of proxying the upstream API as local Ollama endpoints, we're using a generic, out-of-the-box local reverse proxy.

+---

 # Local LLM Hosting
 LLMs like ChatGPT, Claude, Gemini & Co. are becoming increasingly popular among developers and even though I still prefer [writing code by hand](/statement-about-generative-ai.html), support from an AI model still comes in handy every so often.
 However, I feel strongly uncomfortable with the idea of sharing my entire code base with US-based providers like OpenAI, whose data protection practices are at least questionable.